geoschem/GCClassic/docs/source/gcc-guide/04-data/input-overview.rst

 Input data for GEOS-Chem Classic
 ################################

-:program:`GEOS-Chem Classic` reads (via `HEMCO
-<https://hemco.readthedocs.io>`_) several data files from disk during
+GEOS-Chem Classic reads (via `HEMCO <https://hemco.readthedocs.io>`_) several data files from disk during a simulation.
-a simulation.
 These can be grouped into the following categories:

 #. :ref:`init-cond` (aka :ref:`restart-files`)
 #. :ref:`chem-inputs`